yeastplume/aloevera/samples/readme.md

 * set `X16_EMU` to the x16 emulator executable
 * set `X16_ROM` to the x16 rom

-The common Makefile provides a few other common flags you can tweak to your liking.
+Makefile.vars provides a few other common flags you can tweak to your liking.

 ## Running the samples